microsoft/Olive/examples/whisper/README.md

 python test_transcription.py --config whisper_{device}_{precision}.json [--auto_path AUDIO_PATH]
 ```

 `--audio_path` is optional.
-If not provide, will use test auto path from the config.
+If not provided, will use test auto path from the config.
 cda